-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by STDC that relate to abstractions and discharges of water in the Patea catchment.
-This is the 9th annual/biennial report to be prepared by the Council to cover STDC's water discharges and their effects.
+This is the 13th annual/biennial report to be prepared by the Council to cover STDC's water discharges and their effects.

 1.1.2 Structure of this report

 Section 1 of this report is a background section.
 It sets out general information about: